-In addition, we would like to acknowledge the contributions made by Dr William Flannery and Dr Sean O'Callaghan (Irish College of General Practitioners).
+In addition, we would like to acknowledge the contributions made by Dr William Flannery.
 We also are appreciative of the support from the United Kingdom Driver and Vehicle Licensing Agency and the assistance of Austroads in permitting the adaptation of extracts of their fitness to drive guidelines in the introductory chapters of this guide.